Vyxal/Vyxal/documents/specs/Input.md

 are both equivalent, assuming that the stack is empty.

+Note that whatever is on the stack is popped before the implicit input is taken.
+Also, taking implicit input cycles the input just as explicit input would.

 ## But how is this implemented internally?

 With lists.
 More specifically, a list containing lists containing a list of any, and an integer: